 By streamlining your program for onboarding new employees, you can keep more of your time and money.
 Your new employees will be on their feet faster, and may stick around longer, if you give them clear expectations, direct instructions, and opportunities to settle into your company.

 The less time it takes your new hires to become productive team members, the faster you can get back to running your business.

 Once you onboard your new employee, you will need a quick and easy way to run payroll.
-We offer free setup and support with our full service payroll software.
+Our Full Service Payroll offers free setup and support for our payroll services.
 We also file and deposit your payroll taxes for you.
 Or give another one of our online payroll options a shot.
 Try us for free today!